Interview with Author Nathan Dylan Goodwin

 - The Genealogy Gems Premium Podcast

-- Elevenses with Lisa downloadable show notes PDF
+- Elevenses with Lisa downloadable ad-free show notes PDF cheat sheets

 Become a member here.

 Don’t miss the Bonus audio for this episode.
 In the app, tap the gift box icon just under the media player.
 Get the app here.

 The Genealogy Gems email newsletter is the best way to stay informed about what’s available with your Premium eLearning Membership.
 Sign up today here.

 Follow Lisa and Genealogy Gems on Social Media:

 Doing genealogy research generates a wide variety of research notes: typed and handwritten, audio, photos, video, and screenshots of information on websites.
 If you want one tool to pull together your current research projects, Evernote might just be the answer.
 In this video and article you’ll learn the role that Evernote can play, what it is and how to set it up, and your options for using for free or as a subscriber.

 In this video and article Lisa Louise Cooke will discuss: